Coast Guard, DHS.

 A. Regulatory Planning and Review

-This temporary final rule establishes a safety zone impacting a less than one mile area on the UMR for a limited time period of two hours.
+This regulatory action determination is based on the size, location, duration, and time-of-year of the safety zone.
+This temporary final rule establishes a safety zone impacting a mile and a half area on the Upper Mississippi River for a limited time period of fourteen hours on fourteen separate days.
 During the enforcement period, vessels are prohibited from entering into or remaining within the safety zone unless specifically authorized by the COTP or other designated representative.
-Based on the location, limited safety zone area, and short duration of the enforcement period, this rule has a minimum adverse impact to mariners from the safety zone's activation.
-Additionally, notice of the safety zone will be made via broadcast and local notice to mariners.

 B. Impact on Small Entities